usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 ### &lt;section> Section

-For partitioning a catalog, collection or section therein
+For partitioning a catalog, collection, or section therein

 ##### remarks